Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

 \subsection{Conclusion:}

-In summary, our findings confirm that the strong correlations in flat bands are at the root of the dichotomy between the electrical transport and thermopower observed in MATBLG.
-Of significance is the formation of local moments that leave a distinct imprint in the filling dependence of the thermopower at low temperatures.
-Going forward, it would be useful to understand the nature of the different contributions to the local moment as arising from the orbital, valley, and spin degrees of freedom and design novel ways to tease them apart.
-Such insights will pave the way for the future development of thermoelectric devices harnessing the unique characteristics of flatbands of twisted heterostructures.
+In summary, our thermopower response is consistent with the effects of strong correlations in MATBLG.
+However, there are still puzzles that require an understanding of orbital and valley effects to gain a clearer picture of the system and to design novel methods to differentiate these contributions.
+Such insights will pave the way for the future development of thermoelectric devices that harness the unique characteristics of flatbands in twisted heterostructures.